wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 In this guide, you are not going to make any changes to the `Fault` flow.
 Therefore, you can remove the `Fault` flow stub from the `policy.bal` file.

 !!! note
     - The  **@mediation:RequestFlow**, **@mediation:ResponseFlow**, and **@mediation:FaultFlow** annotations are bound with the keywords in the `Ballerina.toml`.
 Therefore, the changes you make to the policy stubs should reflect in the `Ballerina.toml` file.
 For example, if the policy is applicable only on the request and response paths, you can remove the  **@mediation:FaultFlow** annotation from the policy.
-Then, you **MUST** also remove the **choreo-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
+Then, you **MUST** also remove the **{{ product_name }}-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
 If you do not do so, the Ballerina compiler will show an error at compile time.

     - If you choose not to remove the Fault flow, ensure that the parameter order and names are consistent with defined Request and Response flows.

 #### Publish as a private custom policy

- Choreo supports publishing a policy as a private custom policy.
+ {{ product_name }} supports publishing a policy as a private custom policy.
 Publishing a policy as a private custom policy makes the policy inaccessible outside of the organization.
 To publish a policy as a private custom policy, change the visibility to `private` prior to pushing the package to Ballerina Central as follows:

  1. Open the `Ballerina.toml` file of your policy.
  2. Set the visibility to **private** by adding the configuration `visibility="private"`.
 For example: